Short Term Listings

 Back to the top

-Trademarks Of Stoppard's A Stoppard play tend to to overflow with ideas -- philosophical, scientific, literary -- all the subjects that engage the playwright's fertile and ever curious mind.
+A Stoppard play tends to to overflow with ideas -- philosophical, scientific, literary -- all the subjects that engage the playwright's fertile and ever curious mind.
 The plots tend to be difficult to pin down in terms of beginning-middle-end summations.
 In fact he's admitted that he has problems thinking of stories.
 "Every one of my plays is flawed by this.
 I have to exert myself enormously to construct a story and then tell it properly."
 With plot or without, all are dished up with enormous wit.
 Puns, allusion, word play of all kinds keep audiences alert and amused.
 As Stoppard himself once said about his love for words: "I really dig words more than I can speak them.
 There are no words to say how much I love [words]."

 Back to the top